Killing of Rouzan al-Najjar: Volunteering

-Her formal training after volunteering was as a paramedic in Khan Younis at Nasser Hospital and she became an active member of the Palestinian Medical Relief Society, a non-governmental health organization.
+Her formal training after volunteering was as a paramedic at Nasser Hospital in Khan Younis and she became an active member of the Palestinian Medical Relief Society, a non-governmental health organization.
 She wore the white coat of the medics and a medics vest with bandages, and was attending those wounded during protests at the border fence between Gaza and Israel during Ramadan.
 According to her mother, Najjar attended every Friday event from 7am and 8pm, and would return home spattered with the blood of those whom she had tended care to.
 Even before her death, she had become something of an icon within the Gaza Strip, with local media published many images of her online, including photos of her bandaging the head of a youth who had been wounded.

 Al-Najjar already believed the Israeli army was targeting her months before her death.
 In April, she told Al Jazeera media that Israeli soldiers had shot directly at her multiple times in a warning not to tend to the wounded in the protests.

 She was 21 years old at the time of her death.
 Najjar was a fixture at the Khan Younis camp and spoke about her role at the fence in an interview, relishing in the idea that a woman could brave the dangers.
 "In our society women are often judged," she said.
 "But society has to accept us.
 If they don't want to accept us by choice, they will be forced to accept us because we have more strength than any man.
 The strength that I showed the first day of the protests, I dare you to find it in anyone else."